This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 We only want to talk about the most expensive portable handheld binoculars.
 Large, fixed, custom-made binoculars such as those found on ships, viewing platforms, observatories, etc. can certainly cost more.

 Carl Zeiss opened his workshop for precision mechanics and optics in Jena/Germany in 1846.
-Together with Ernst Abbe and later Otto Schott, they laid the foundation for one of the world’s largest optical instrument maker and special glass manufacturer (Schott AG).
+Together with Ernst Abbe and later Otto Schott, they laid the foundation for one of the world’s largest optical instrument makers and special glass manufacturers (Schott AG).
 As a premium binoculars manufacturer, Zeiss instruments are valued by nature lovers all over the world.

 Leica was founded by German Ernst Leitz in 1869.
 The company specializes in the production of cameras and binoculars.
 Leica has always been a pioneer in the field of optical technology, the company has a long tradition and is synonymous with high quality.
 Leica binoculars are some of the best available on the market.

 Swarovski Optik was founded by Wilhelm Swarovski in 1949 in Wattens / Austria.
 Swarovski binoculars are highly valued by nature lovers for bird watching, astronomy, or hunting because of their unique quality.
 Lots of experience experimenting with dozens of glass types, technological know-how, extremely precise manufacturing, and strictest quality control enables Swarowski technicians to build top instruments, in which almost all negative effects such as light refraction, reflections, and dispersion are eliminated.

 So why purchase premium binoculars?
 If you buy the most expensive binoculars from a well-known manufacturer, you can be sure that you will get a high-quality instrument that will serve you well for many years.